sociomantic-tsunami/ocean/relnotes/makelayout.feature.md

     Note that the previous example is kept short for simplicity. `makeLayout` gets the raw name, and as such may make the comparison as loose as wanted (by lowercasing, removing `"layout"` prefix/suffix, etc...).

+* `ocean.util.app.LogExt : LogExt`

+    This class has a new constructor, which accepts a delegate with the same signature as `makeLayout` previously described, and will pass it to `configureOldLoggers` accordingly.

+* `ocean.util.app.DaemonApp : DaemonApp.OptionalSettings`

+    This struct gained a new member, `make_layout`, which is passed to `LogExt` and ultimately `configureOldLoggers`.